-Any girl can write a comment anonymously for the Comments Box – these are passed onto the Senior Deputy Head to act upon.
+Any girl can write a comment anonymously for the Comments Box – these are passed onto the Deputy Head Pastoral to act upon.

 Our Personal, Social, Health, Citizenship and Education (PSHCE) programme is designed to help girls to develop wide reaching skills including assertiveness, empathy, compassion, self-esteem, mental and physical wellbeing.
 It improves girls’ understanding of themselves and each other, clarifying their thoughts and feelings.

 PSHCE makes use of the unique relationship between form tutor and tutee.
 One morning a week each form in Years 7-9 spends 25 minutes in a more informal context than they might with their usual timetabled lessons.
 Form teachers lead often very discursive sessions with the girls in their forms, exploring and debating different issues.
 The emphasis of KS3 PSHCE sessions is very much on the 'P', or the 'Personal', both in delivery and in terms of content.
 Our trusting and welcome relationship within forms enables discussions in which the girls feel confident to share their views and opinions with enthusiasm.
 Our ‘Happy Being Me’ programme and talks from specialist speakers and our school nurses focus on well-being and self-esteem including health and sex education.

 In Years 10 & 11 the same Form tutor normally remains with the form for the two-year GCSE period.
 Some PSHCE matters are covered in tutor time.
 Form tutors spend the majority of their tutor time getting to know their tutees.
 The PSHCE programme is taught by specialists during a dedicated weekly lesson on the timetable.
 Specialist speakers are also invited to share their experiences with the girls.

 Subjects covered include: